GGChe/Stress-Monitoring-Device/README.md

   : Designing cases, assist making PCB and Promotion.

 Gabriel Galeote Checa
-* Main role: Electrical Engineer
+* Main role: Electronic Engineer
 * Specific tasks
   : Designing PCB and Website architecture development.
+  : Fabrication and Soldering of the PCB.

 ### Publication
 Check our publication in Hackaday.